Jeday/react-docx/README.md

 Use lowercased names of Docx.JS classes
 Shortcuts for Paragraph and TextRun are provided.
 Text outside textrun tag is implicitly wrapped with one and treated as a child element.
-All props are passed as in to constructor.
+All props are passed as is to constructor.

 ```
   <document>